LexxXell/dash-dapp-ex/README.md

 ---

 ## Push Document
-We can push document from `document.json` by this command
+You can push a document from `document.json` with this command:
 ```
-npm run dataContract:deploy
+npm run document:push
 ```
 **Required env vars:**
 * `MNEMONIC`